On Unitary Monodromy of Second-Order Ordinary Differential Equations: Introduction

 Even restricted to the Heun equation, this problem has several important applications.
-For one, the analytic Langlands correspondence claims that eigenfunctions of \emph{Hecke} (or \emph{Baxter}) and \emph{Gaudin} operators on the moduli space of $\op{PGL}_2$ bundles on the projective line, with parabolic structures at $N$ marked points, are parametrized by second order Fuchsian equations with appropriate singularities at these points and with real monodromy (i.e., taking values in $\op{SL}_2(\Real)=\op{SU}(1,1)$, which is unitary by Proposition~\ref{prop:prop1} below)~\cite[Sec.~3.3]{Etingof:2023drx}.
-The simplest nontrivial example of this is given by $N=4$, which leads to the accessory parameter problem for the Heun (or Darboux) equation~\cite{alma9949400487002959,Etingof:2023drx}.
-In a different direction, the accessory parameter problem for the Heun equation is equivalent to the problem of classifying spherical quadrilaterals.
-Indeed, each accessory parameter satisfying \eqref{qs:app} corresponds to a unique spherical quadrilateral with ($\pi$-scaled) angles $(1-\gamma,1-\delta,1-\eps,\alpha-\beta)$, up to congruence; Eremenko and Gabrielov used this correspondence to classify spherical \emph{rectangles}, for which each angle has a half-integer value~\cite{Eremenko2016rect}.
+For one, the analytic Langlands correspondence claims that eigenfunctions of \emph{Hecke} (or \emph{Baxter}) and \emph{Gaudin} operators on the moduli space of parabolic $\PGL(2,\CC)$ bundles on $\PP^1$ are encoded by rank-two Fuchsian equations with real-valued (and thus unitary) monodromy~\cite[Sec.~3.3]{Etingof:2023drx}.
+The simplest nontrivial example of the analytic Langlands correspondence occurs when $N=4$, which leads to the accessory parameter problem for the Heun equation~\cite{alma9949400487002959,Etingof:2023drx}.
+In a different direction, the accessory parameter problem for the Heun equation can be shown to be equivalent to the problem of classifying spherical quadrilaterals~\cite{Eremenko2016rect}, where each accessory parameter satisfying \eqref{qs:app2} corresponds to a unique spherical quadrilateral with ($\pi$-scaled) angles $(1-\gamma,1-\delta,1-\eps,\alpha-\beta)$.
+Eremenko and Gabrielov used this correspondence to classify spherical rectangles, for which each angle has a half-integer value~\cite{Eremenko2016rect}.